American Leadership at Risk: Protecting U.S. Life Sciences Innovation Amid China’s Ascent

 China Outpacing the U.S.

-Consider, for example, how China is outpacing the U.S. in several critical metrics.
-These trends aren’t just numbers — they represent a fundamental shift in global leadership and a warning sign for the future of American innovation.
+China is surging ahead in biopharmaceutical innovation, gaining ground in clinical trials, drug approvals and new breakthroughs.
+These trends represent a fundamental shift in global leadership and a warning sign for the future of American innovation.

 -